Brandi Brandt: Personal life

-From May 1990 to November 1996, Brandt was married to Nikki Sixx, the bassist of heavy metal band Mötley Crüe.
-They have three children: Gunner Nicholas Sixx (born January 25, 1991), Storm Brieann Sixx (born April 14, 1994), and Decker Nilsson Sixx (born May 23, 1995).
+From May 1990 to November 1996, Brandt was married to Nikki Sixx, the bassist of heavy metal band Mötley Crüe, with whom she had three children.

 Brandt was involved with a cocaine-trafficking syndicate importing cocaine into Australia between July and December 2007.
 On November 15, 2013, Brandt was extradited from Los Angeles, California, to Sydney, Australia, to face criminal charges in a Sydney court.
 In April 2014, Brandt pleaded guilty to a charge of conspiring to import drugs.
 On August 29, 2014, Brandt was sentenced to up to six years but was eligible for parole in November 2016.
-As of 2019, Brandt lives in southern California.
+She was released in 2017 and is active on social media selling merch.